olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

 But I need a few things to make that happen:

 #1 Well...
 I need an arm thingy for the record but its going to be a weird shape.
-(OMG WAIT COULD I USE AN ANGLE?
-LIKE A REALLY THICKLY DRAWN ANGLE!?!?!
-IS THERE SOMETHING LIKE THAT?!!?(more on this later)) I can do the shape, but I think I have to start with remaking my coordinates for the circles used in the record.
+I can do the shape, but I think I have to start with remaking my coordinates for the circles used in the record.

-For whatever reason the windowWidth and windowHeight get weird with the coordinates and I need them to be exact for this arm thingy to work.

 Yeah, there's probably an easy way to fix that without going through every circle and changing every width but i dont know it and I'm not desperate enough yet to spend hours googling for the exact thing im looking for (...yet)